william-opie/home-media-server/README.md

 - In Sonarr, set the Root folder to `/data/media/tv`.
 - In Radarr, set the Root folder to `/data/media/movies`.
 - In Lidarr, set the Root folder to `/data/media/music`.
-- In Readarr, set the Root folder to `/data/media/books`.

 ### Download Client

 Add qBittorrent as a download client by clicking Settings > Download Clients.
 Set the host for qBittorrent to `localhost` and the port to `8080`.
 Input the username and password you set for qBittorrent, then click the Test button to confirm the connection is functioning properly.
 If you do not see any errors, click Save.

-💡**Note:** You will need to repeat this process for all of the *arr apps (Prowlarr, Sonarr, Radarr, Lidarr, and Readarr).
+💡**Note:** You will need to repeat this process for all of the *arr apps (Prowlarr, Sonarr, Radarr, and Lidarr).

-### Readarr

-Readarr is an optional *arr app in this configuration.
-If you would like to add Readarr to your media stack, simply add `readarr` to the `COMPOSE_PROFILES` list in your .env file.
-(Ex. `COMPOSE_PROFILES=pihole,readarr`)

 ## Prowlarr

 Indexers for all of the *arr apps are configured and managed through Prowlarr.
 Indexers added to Prowlarr synchronize automatically to the other *arr apps, providing a one-stop location for indexer management.

-To sync indexers to Radarr, Sonarr, Lidarr, and Readarr, you must first add them as apps in Prowlarr.
+To sync indexers to Radarr, Sonarr, and Lidarr, you must first add them as apps in Prowlarr.
 From Prowlarr, click Settings > Apps.
 Then click the respective *arr app.

 | *Arr App | Server URL                      |
 |----------|---------------------------------|